Anirban-Majumder/AI-Facial-Analysis/README.md

    ```bash
     cd ai-facial-analysis-app
    ```
    Open index.html in your browser.
 No need for a server.

    Note: The app requires camera access.
 Ensure you grant permission when prompted.

 How It Works

 Load Models: On load, the app downloads pre-trained models provided by face-api.js.
 Camera Setup: Once the models are loaded, you can start the camera.
 Facial Analysis: The app will analyze your face in real-time, detecting emotions, age, and gender.

-Future Enhancements

-    Add more detailed facial attributes like landmarks and head pose estimation.
-    Provide visual indicators for detected expressions.
-    Support for mobile browsers.

 Disclaimer